PhilipDeFraties/Code_Challenges/p2p/README.md

 Personal take:
 I really don't care for having the user put the size of grid and grid itself in, its clunky and redundant.
-I think it makes much more sense from a users perspective to input size select the corner in which the princess will be located then display the grid in the terminal.
+I think it makes much more sense from a users perspective to input size and select the corner in which the princess will be located then print the grid in the terminal.